egarner99/final_project/README_notebook.md

 ## Project Description:

 Steps for gene expression analysis of RNA sequencing data from Soybean GM137 that was either noninfected, infected with H. glycines race 2, or H. glycines race 3.
-Uses FASTQC, TrimGalore, Star, FeatureCounts, MultiQC, and R Studio.
+Data was used from a study conducted by Sultana et al., 2024.
+The project uses programs such as FASTQC, TrimGalore, Star, FeatureCounts, MultiQC, and R Studio.
+Steps lead to a Quarto document that can be used to create several graphs for gene expression analysis.

 <br>